 (a) the IESO shall record the payment as a reduction of the IESO funding shortfall in the variance account; and

 (b) the IESO shall have no further right, title or interest in the regulatory asset or in the related investment asset.
 [NTD: Need for certainty on this point should prevail.
 The obligations of IESO in respect of the investment asset will be primarily created by contract.]
+[NTD- Recommend acommodating request unless IESO objects..]

 Same